UWSocialComputing/Double-Trouble-Project/README.md

 5. Make sure this extension is enabled.
 If the extension doesn't show up the first time on a video, try refreshing the page.

 6. Search up any youtube video to get to a page like: https://www.youtube.com/results?search_query=reactjs.
-If the extension is enabled, you should be able to see: Affirm and Refute buttons, and WOW! text.
+If the extension is enabled, you should be able to see: Affirm and Refute buttons.

 7. Do note that the buttons will not work as expected currently.
 Take note of any bugs or unintuitive elements, and leave us some feedback. :)